MohamedAbdelfattah022/Social-Media-Platform/README.md

 ### Backend Requirements:

-- **Express**: A web application framework for Node.js, designed for building web applications and APIs.
+- **Express.js**: A web application framework for Node.js, designed for building web applications and APIs.
 - **MySQL**: An open-source relational database management system.
 - **JSON Web Tokens (JWT)**: A compact, URL-safe means of representing claims to be transferred between two parties.